 Seattle Children’s doctors and researchers are leading efforts to better treat cancer in children, adolescents and young adults by boosting the immune system with immunotherapy.
-Clinical trials developed at the Ben Towne Center for Childhood Cancer Research – PLAT and ENCIT – focus on T-cell therapy.
+Clinical trials developed at the Ben Towne Center for Childhood Cancer Research focus on chimeric antigen receptor (CAR) T-cell therapy.

 Is T-cell therapy effective?

 The clinical trials needed to answer that question are ongoing, but early results are very promising.
-In April 2017, Seattle Children's published that:
+In April 2017, Seattle Children's published in Blood that:

 - 40 of 43 patients achieved complete initial remission during treatment in the phase 1 PLAT-02 clinical trial studying immunotherapy to treat relapsed acute lymphoblastic leukemia (ALL).
 This is a 93% initial remission rate.